edergr/kafkonnector/README.md

 <br>`jobs`: An array with at least one item (defined by minItems: 1)
 <br>Each item is an object that must contain at least:
 <br>- `name`: A string.
-<br>- `type`: A string that must be one of the specific values: "append", "appendWithValue", "create", "drop", "positionedDrop", "remove", "rename", "set".
+<br>- `type`: A string that must be one of the specific values: "append", "appendWithValue", "create", "drop", "positionedDrop", "remove", "rename".

 Depending on the value of type, some additional properties may be required:
 <br>`firstField`: Required for type `append` and `appendWithValue`.